pyeventsourcing/eventsourcing/docs/topics/domain.rst

 base class.
 For example, see the class method ``create()`` of the :class:`World` aggregate class in the :ref:`basic example <Aggregate basic example>` below.

-The :func:`~eventsourcing.domain.Aggregate._create` method has a required positional argument ``event_class`` which is used by the caller to pass a domain event class that will represent the fact that an aggregate was "created".
+The :func:`~eventsourcing.domain.MetaAggregate._create` method has a required positional argument ``event_class`` which is used by the caller to pass a domain event class that will represent the fact that an aggregate was "created".
 A domain event object of this type will be constructed by this method, and this domain event object will be used to construct and initialise an aggregate object.
 This method will then return that aggregate object.
-The :func:`~eventsourcing.domain.Aggregate._create` method also has a required ``id`` argument which should be a Python :class:`~uuid.UUID` object that will be used to uniquely identify the aggregate in the domain model.
+The :func:`~eventsourcing.domain.MetaAggregate._create` method also has a required ``id`` argument which should be a Python :class:`~uuid.UUID` object that will be used to uniquely identify the aggregate in the domain model.